-- Output 1.6.
-Strengthened value chains, additional and more effective producer groups, increased rural incomes and employment, improved food security and greater consumer access to more affordable, better quality food. - Output 2.1.
-Better coordinated mechanisms to ensure the implementation of a system of protection of human rights and meeting of international obligations. - Output 3.4.
-Supporting benchmarking, measurement frameworks, and aid coordination in human rights and gender equality. - Output 3.6.
-Advocating for improvement and implementation of gender-sensitive legislation and institutionalization of policies and programs for promoting gender equality and responding to gender-based violence. - Output 5.1.
-Increased access to early learning, particularly in cultural and educational institutions, for most vulnerable groups, including in times of shocks and stresses. - Output 5.7.
-An integrated social protection system that identifies and responds to the income poverty and multiple deprivations of vulnerable children and their families. - Output 6.2.
-Strengthened national capacity to provide quality maternal and child health services for the most disadvantaged and excluded. - Output 7.1.
-Provide policy advice and advocacy to strengthen the links between sustainable environment, disaster risk management and economic development and enhance national capacities to fulfil commitments under ratified multilateral environmental agreements (MEAs). - Output 7.9.
-Assist the Government in addressing Climate Change and Energy Efficiency related concerns
+2016-2020 UNDAF UNSDCF 2021-2025 Output 1.6.
+Strengthened value chains, additional and more effective producer groups, increased rural incomes and employment, improved food security and greater consumer access to more affordable, better quality food.
+Output 1.2.
+Armenia's health system is strengthened to be more resilient and shock-responsive Output 2.1.
+Better coordinated mechanisms to ensure the implementation of a system of protection of human rights and meeting of international obligations.
+Output 2.1.
+Rights-based, risk-informed and effective social protection floors, including cash and services, are designed and implemented to expand social protection coverage and ensure income security across the lifecycle.
+Output 2.2 Enabling environment for integrated, inclusive, and shock-responsive social protection systems is strengthened at all levels of governance.
+Output 3.4.
+Supporting benchmarking, measurement frameworks, and aid coordination in human rights and gender equality.
+Output 3.2.
+Educational environment is more inclusive, safe, and enabling.
+Output 3.6.
+Advocating for improvement and implementation of gender-sensitive legislation and institutionalization of policies and programs for promoting gender equality and responding to gender-based violence.
+Output 4.2.
+Capacities at national/ subnational levels are strengthened to design and implement policies for inclusive, green and sustainable economic development.
+Output 4.3.
+Green and sustainable investments are promoted to drive equitable and export- oriented growth.

+Output 5.1.
+Increased access to early learning, particularly in cultural and educational institutions, for most vulnerable groups, including in times of shocks and stresses.
+Output 5.7.
+An integrated social protection system that identifies and responds to the income poverty and multiple deprivations of vulnerable Output 5.1.
+Low emission and resource efficiency objectives are mainstreamed into development plans/policies and business practices. children and their families.
+Output 6.2.
+Strengthened national capacity to provide quality maternal and child health services for the most disadvantaged and excluded. administration, parliament and electoral institutions.
+Output 7.1.
+Provide policy advice and advocacy to strengthen the links between sustainable environment, disaster risk management and economic development and enhance national capacities to fulfil commitments under ratified multilateral environmental agreements (MEAs).
+Output 7.2.
+Private and public mechanisms and partnerships established to support impact- driven innovation ecosystems and financing for SDGs in Armenia.
+Output 7.9.
+Assist the Government in addressing Climate Change and Energy Efficiency related concerns.
+Output 8.3 Structural barriers hindering the advancement of women's socio-economic opportunities reduced.